gliegard/point-server/README.md

 point-server is a server use to extract pointcloud data.

 ## to do
-- Easy usage
-  - no bbox to give in parameter

-- Robust :
+- Robustness :
-  - test existing code with unit tests
+  - test existing code with unit tests, at least functionnal tests for errors

-- surface limitation
+- Limit surface to extract:
-  - eq to 30 sec or 1 min max
+  - equivalent to 30 sec or 1 min max

 - Multiple requests in parallel
   - Test : How to test multiple request ?